anyakharbanda/insurance-assistant/README.md

-AI-Powered Insurance Policy Q&A Assistant

-A smart RAG-based system that helps users understand complex insurance policies.
-Users can upload one or two PDFs, ask natural-language questions, and get clear, AI-generated answers based on the policy content.

-🚀 Overview

-This project converts long insurance documents into a searchable, conversational assistant using:

-PDF Text Extraction

-Policy Segmentation (NLP)

-Semantic Embeddings (Deep Learning)

-Similarity Search

-Gemini LLM Answer Generation

-Streamlit Web App

-🧠 Core Concepts Used
-✔ NLP

-Hybrid segmentation using regex + rule-based NLP

-Text chunking for large documents

-Semantic search using embeddings

-✔ Deep Learning

-BAAI/bge-small-en-v1.5 transformer for generating 768-d embeddings

-Embeddings encode meaning, enabling better matching than keyword search

-✔ Machine Learning

-Cosine similarity to retrieve relevant policy sections

-Rank top-k chunks based on semantic closeness to user query

-✔ LLM (Generative AI)

-Gemini 2.5 Flash used to:

-Read retrieved context

-Generate clear, human-friendly answers

-Compare two policies

-🏗️ Pipeline
-PDF → Extract Text → Segment Policy → Generate Embeddings →
-Cosine Similarity → Retrieve Relevant Chunks → Gemini Answer → Streamlit UI

-📂 Folder Structure
-data/
-   segmented_policies/
-   policy_embeddings.json
-segment_policies_hybrid.py
-generate_embeddings.py
-main.py (Streamlit App)

-🧰 Technologies Used

-Python
-SentenceTransformers (BAAI model)
-Google Gemini API
-PyPDF2
-scikit-learn
-NumPy
-Streamlit

-▶ How to Run
-pip install -r requirements.txt streamlit run main.py

-Upload a policy → Ask your question → Get AI-generated answers.

-🌟 Why This Project Matters

-Turns complex insurance PDFs into interactive Q&A

-Helps customers understand coverage, exclusions, claims

-Shows real-world use of RAG (Retrieval-Augmented Generation)

-Combines NLP + Deep Learning + LLMs + UI
+# AI-Powered Insurance Policy Q&A Assistant
+**RAG-based Insurance Document Understanding System**

+## Overview

+Insurance policies are long and difficult to read.
+This project converts policy PDFs into a **conversational assistant** that answers user questions using the actual policy text.

+Users can upload **one or two PDF policies**, ask natural queries, and the AI responds with **clear, contextual answers** based on retrieved policy chunks.

+This project demonstrates a full **Retrieval-Augmented Generation (RAG) pipeline** with embeddings + LLM-based answer generation.

+## Key Features

+- Upload insurance policy PDFs
+- Ask natural-language questions
+- AI generates answers grounded in document content
+- Semantic similarity retrieval (not keyword-based)
+- Compare policy clauses (when 2 PDFs uploaded)
+- Built with Streamlit for an interactive UI

+## Core Concepts Used

+### NLP
+- Hybrid segmentation (regex + rule-based)
+- Text chunking for long policy documents
+- Semantic embeddings using **BAAI/bge-small-en-v1.5**
+- Context ranking using cosine similarity

+### Deep Learning
+- 768-dimension embeddings for semantic meaning
+- Embedding vectors enable accurate retrieval

+### Machine Learning
+- Cosine similarity for top-k context retrieval
+- Embedding search to find relevant clauses

+### LLM (Generative AI)
+- **Gemini 2.5 Flash** used for answer formulation
+- Summarizes long sections into human-friendly outputs
+- Compares clauses between two policies when needed